qmisslin/scripts-for-blender/README.md

 - To export an object in GLTF format.

 To enable or disable these actions, you can change the values to "True" or "False" in the file header as follows.
-The "export_to_gltf_copyright" field defines the copyright that is assigned to each file during multiple export.
+The "export_to_gltf_copyright" field defines the copyright that is assigned to each file during multiple export (you can put your name in quotes here, for example "qmisslin").
 ```python

 import bpy